Kärcher increased sales to 2,905 billion dollars

-With 2,578 billion euros, Kärcher increased its turnover 2019 by 2.1 percent compared to the previous year.
-A good prerequisite for continued investment – 150 million euros was invested in the last year.
+With 2.905 billion dollars, Kärcher increased its 2019 sales by 2.1 percent compared to the previous year.
+A good prerequisite for continued investment – 170 million dollars was invested in the last year.
 Completely new accents in the customer address will have a share: 2020 sees the start of an extremely emotionally charged brand identity on a global scale.
 A special company focus is on the new sustainability strategy, which plans that all plants worldwide will be CO2-neutral by 2021.

 Sustainability creates added value

-The employees are still an important basis for sustainable corporate growth at Kärcher.
+Kärcher's employees are an important basis for sustainable corporate growth.
 The number of employees at the turn of the year was 13,500 (up 500).
 Five new national subsidiaries were also set up in order to further adapt the corporate structure to current market developments.
-New capacities were also created in the Board of Management on 1 January 2020 with Stefan Patzke (43) for Finance and Michael Häusermann (59) for Special Business Units.
+New capacities were also created in the Board of Management on January 1, 2020 with Stefan Patzke for Finance and Michael Häusermann for Special Business Units.

-"Since the beginning of 2010 we have doubled our turnover.
-One reason for this extraordinary development is certainly the fact that our family business essentially stands for value preservation and sustainable management", adds Hartmut Jenner.
-For a long time now Kärcher has been focussing on increasing the efficiency of its products and saving resources.
+"Since the beginning of 2010, we have doubled our turnover.
+One reason for this extraordinary development is certainly the fact that our family business essentially stands for value preservation and sustainable management," adds Hartmut Jenner.
+For a long time now, Kärcher has been focusing on increasing the efficiency of its products and saving resources.
 Apart from the CO2 neutrality, the reuse and recycling of raw materials, as well as the reduction of plastics in packaging materials, are on the sustainability agenda.

 In cooperation with the Global Nature Fund, in the last eight years Kärcher has built green filter systems for water treatment in 15 village communities on three continents, the most recent was in Jordan in 2019.

-The cleaning specialist got involved on the social front as a sponsor of the One Earth – One Ocean environment organisation, which campaigns against the littering of the oceans.
+The cleaning specialist got involved on the social front as a sponsor of the One Earth – One Ocean environment organization, which campaigns against the littering of the oceans.

 Innovation creates added value

 Kärcher launched 150 new products in 2019 – more than ever before in one year.
-The "Kärcher Battery Universe" with 43 new products from garden tools through to the first battery-powered high-pressure cleaner for professional users is one of the key topics.
+The "Kärcher Battery Universe" with 43 new products from garden tools through to the first battery-powered pressure washer for professional users is one of the key topics.

 Responsibility creates added value

-In 2019 Kärcher has cleaned a large part of the Franconia Fountain at the Würzburg Residence.
+In 2019, Kärcher cleaned a large part of the Franconia Fountain at the Würzburg Residence.
 The fountain was a gift to Luitpold, Prince Regent of Bavaria, on the occasion of his 70th birthday.
 It was known as the "love monument of the whole Frankish people".

-A new brand identity from spring 2020 should create enhanced visibility for Kärcher as a company and the various product categories.
-"We are now placing a greater emphasis on the emotional effect when addressing our target groups", explains Hartmut Jenner.
+A new brand identity beginning spring 2020 should create enhanced visibility for Kärcher as a company and the various product categories.
+"We are now placing a greater emphasis on the emotional effect when addressing our target groups," explains Hartmut Jenner.
 The focus is on value preservation – whether it is garden maintenance, the restoration of a vintage car or the maintenance of an industrial system.